Art Islands Travel Guide

 Website (Airbnb)

 American-Japanese couple Jen and Ono moved to Naoshima from Tokyo and transformed a dilapidated house into an inviting, art-filled inn.
 The downstairs "blue room" sleeps several people, and larger parties can also book the entire house.
-Breakfast is provided.
+Breakfast is provided for single-room bookings; whole-house bookings include use of the kitchen.
 Yado is centrally located in Miyanoura and very kid-friendly, making this spot great for families.
-Ono was a bartender for years in Tokyo and now runs a little curry-and-beer joint nearby, which is worth a visit as well.

 Shimacoya